EMC China Lab

 The China Compulsory Certification (CCC) is a mandatory certification system for product quality and safety, covering 20 product categories, including household appliances, toys, and medical devices.
 It ensures consumer safety and aligns with international consumer protection practices.

-10. CSA Certification (Canada)
+10. csa certification (Canada)

 The Canadian Standards Association (CSA) is Canada’s largest and globally recognized safety certification body.
 It certifies products across multiple domains, including electronics, medical devices, and recreational goods.
 CSA-certified products are prevalent in the North American market.